register-dynamics/register-dynamics.co.uk/digital-delivery.md

   sections:
   - template: content
     content: |-
-      We support organisations to design, develop and enhance their technical and data strategies.

-      With our team’s wealth of technical expertise, we can work with you to help you align and achieve your technical and business goals.

-      Our work involves in-depth evaluations, technical research and discovery, expert technical interventions, the development of new and improved systems, processes and platforms, and also technical leadership and oversight, depending on what you and your organisation need.
+      Empower your staff to get the most out of your organisation’s data by making sure you have the best user-centred tools and technology to help them achieve this

+      We help you be confident with digital change by delivering digital products.
+We work with user researchers, service designers and multi-disciplinary teams to lead and develop your data intensive services
-  image: "/images/Strategy.svg"
+  image: "/images/Delivery.svg"
 - template: heading
   level: 2
-  text: Our technical and data strategy service will help you
+  text: Our digital delivery service will help you
 - template: content-grid
   columns: 3
   content:
   - icon: ''
-    heading: Find and eliminate weak points
-    body: Assess your current data ecosystem, identify areas of potential weakness and establish the best ways to tackle these.
-Get tailored solutions for your specific challenges and strengthen your offering to users and customers.
+    heading: Build better services with your data
+    body: 'Prototype new ideas, integrate them with your existing set up and ensure that the best technological solutions are available to you.
+Establish new ways to access, manage and share your data more effectively. '
   - icon: ''
-    heading: " Enhance business operations"
+    heading: " Drive efficiency that gets results"
-    body: Improve and future proof your business processes through automation, streamlining and technical optimisation.
-Increase efficiency to maximise progress and unlock potential.
+    body: Through the enhancement of your data management and data handling processes and tools, we will help you to optimise your business operations to support better decision-making.
+Ensure new digital delivery happens on time, to budget and with minimal risk.
   - icon: ''
-    heading: Set data standards, principles and policies
-    body: 'Design and develop a set of solid data standards, principles and policies that can be embedded easily throughout your organisation. '
+    heading: Move your vision forwards
+    body: Implement and execute your technical and data strategies in line with your overall business goals and user needs.
+Help your users, staff and stakeholders to embrace the new technology and support your vision.
   coloured: true
   numbered: false
   image_mode: ''